CityOfNewYork/nyco-wp-boilerplate/README.md

 # Use
 Place your Wordpress site in the `wp` directory.
-Place your development database `.sql` file in the `/data` directory.
+Place your development database `.sql` file in the `./data` directory.
 There's no need to rename it as the mysql image will look for any `.sql` file and execute it when the image is built.

 Generate your [Salts](https://api.wordpress.org/secret-key/1.1/salt/) and place them in the `wp-config.php` file.
+Move the configuration file to the Wordpress directory (by default `./wp`).

 Run `docker-compose build` to build your images then `docker-compose up` to start them.
 You can use `docker-compose up -d` to run in detatched mode.